On the Balearic Island of Mallorca, the city of Palma brings together ancient history and modern-day fun

 Palma sits on the southern coast, overlooking the blue and warm waters of the Mediterranean.
 The port city’s origins date back to the Romans, who set up a camp on Mallorca around 123 BC.
 Throughout the years Palma has been conquered by many different countries but was finally declared a province of the Balearic Islands in 1833.

 Though Palma is a modern metropolis, its deep historical roots are evident throughout the old city, an area that features the island’s most famous church, the Cathedral of Mallorca, known as La Seu.
 Finally completed in 1601, the cathedral took more than 300 years to build.
-In 1851 an earthquake struck the region, which resulted in some of the church requiring rebuilding.
+In 1851 an earthquake struck the region, which resulted in some of the churches requiring rebuilding.

 Admission is 4 Euros, and it’s well worth it to be able to step back in time and enter this stunning space.
 The sheer size and magnitude of the Cathedral with its amazing stained glass windows and gothic architecture are sure to leave you astounded.
 An on-site museum houses ancient relics, furniture and artifacts dating back to the 18th century.